oniony/TMSU/README.md

     its contents.)
   * Added --directory option to 'status' command to stop it recursively processing directory contents.
+  * Added --print0 option to 'files' command to allow use with xargs.
+  * Added --count option to 'tags' and 'files' command to list tag/file count rather than names.
   * Bug fixes and unit-test improvements.

 v0.1.2